+1 Rosenthal and Strange (2003a,b) provide an extensive overview on the literature on agglomeration economies.
+See Essletzbichler and Rigby (2007) for an overview of the literature on economic geography and the regional

-Audretsch and Feldman (1996) emphasize that firms may consider the effectiveness of potential spillovers on their location decision and that this may be especially important in industries where generation of new economic knowledge is of relative high importance.
-This argumentation has also drawn the attention to university presence as locational factor (for example Anselin et al. 1997, 2000, Feldman 1994b and Fischer and Varga 2003, Varga 2000, 2001 or Huffman and Quigley 2002).
-Zucker et al. (1998) using data from the Californian biotechnology sector find a positive impact of research universities on firms located nearby.
-They conclude that this results not (only) from general R&D knowledge spillovers as suggested by "New Growth Theory", but particularly from collaboration and intended knowledge transfer between scientists and industry.
-They point out the fact that star scientists are not simply located geographically close to biotechnology clusters, but also frequently engaged in such companies as founders, employees or consultants.
-Audretsch et al. (2003) link locational choice as a strategic firm decision to knowledge externalities in general and spillovers from universities in particular.
-They conclude that geographic proximity may be important in accessing human capital embodied in university graduates who may serve as a spillover mechanism.
-Their results suggest that a firm's locational proximity to a university affects firm performance especially if knowledge generated in the university is codified and specific.
-Their results furthermore illustrate that geographic proximity to certain locational factors is a key element of firm strategy and that locational choice shapes firm performance, especially of young firms.
+Audretsch and Feldman (1996) emphasize that firms may consider the effectiveness of potential spillovers when deciding on a location, and that this may be especially important in industries where generation of new economic knowledge is of relatively high importance.
+This argumentation has also drawn attention to the presence of universities as a locational factor (for example Anselin et al. 1997, 2000, Feldman 1994b and Fischer and Varga 2003, Varga 2000, 2001 or Huffman and Quigley 2002).

+Zucker et al. (1998) use data from the Californian biotechnology sector and find a positive impact of research universities on firms located nearby.
+They conclude that this results not (only) from general R&D knowledge spillovers as suggested by "New Growth Theory", but particularly from collaboration and intentional knowledge transfer between scientists and industry.
+They point out that star scientists are not simply located geographically close to biotechnology clusters, but also frequently engage in such companies as founders, employees or consultants.

+Audretsch et al. (2003) link locational choice, as a strategic firm decision, to knowledge externalities in general and spillovers from universities in particular.
+They conclude that geographic proximity may be important in accessing the human capital embodied in university graduates, who may serve as a spillover mechanism.
+Their results suggest that a dimension of technological change from an evolutionary perspective.

+firm's locational proximity to a university affects the firm's performance, especially if the knowledge generated in the university is codified and specific.
+Their results also illustrate that geographic proximity to certain locational factors is a key element of firm strategy and that locational choice shapes firm performance, especially of young firms.
 Estimating innovation production functions for UK, German and Irish manufacturing plants, Love and Roper (2001b) find evidence that regional factors influence the efficiency with which R&D activities are translated into successful innovation.
-However, their analysis does not support the hypothesis that networking activities, R&D cooperation or agglomeration supports innovation performance, while intra-group links are important determinants of innovation success.
+Their analysis does not support the hypothesis that networking activities, R&D co-operation or agglomeration support innovation performance.
+However, they do find that intra-group links are important determinants of innovation success.

-As pointed out by the literature in the field of knowledge transmission and innovation, the choice of location for a firm's innovation activity may be of special importance for its innovation performance.
+As the literature in the field of knowledge transmission and innovation points out, the choice of location for a firm's innovation activity may be of special importance for its innovation performance.
 Duranton and Puga (2001) theoretically and empirically analyze how innovative activities, in particular process innovations, are affected by the role of diversified urban environments.
 Their (French) data supports the idea that production moves from diversified to specialized locations over the product life cycle.
-This underlines the importance for industrial diversification in the early phase of any innovation activities.
-Thus, Duranton and Puga (2001) show, that firms' location for innovative activities underlie special requirements.
-They further illustrate how, if diversified and specialized urban areas coexist, the former type of cities serve as nursery for the latter by providing a fruitful experimentation environment.
-Although the authors conclude that neither diversification nor specialization alone can be identified as 'best urban economic structure', their findings can be interpreted with respect to innovation performance that diversification is more likely to promote innovation performance as it takes place in early stages the product life-cycle.
+This underlines the importance of industrial diversification in the early phase of any innovation activities.

+Duranton and Puga (2001) show that firms' locations for innovative activities are subject to special requirements.
+They further illustrate how, if diversified and specialized urban areas coexist, the former type of cities serve as nurseries for the latter by providing a fertile experimentation environment.
+Although the authors conclude that neither diversification nor specialization alone can be identified as the 'best urban economic structure', their findings can be interpreted with respect to innovation performance as evidence that diversification is more likely to promote innovation performance, as it takes place in the early stages of the product life-cycle.